What Causes Weather To Change, Change So Quickly, And Can It Be Predicted?

 Also, take into consideration that there are “pockets” in a forecast region that are unique to your area.
 Even though the forecast for a location will be dead accurate, you may be located in a valley or behind a hill that causes you to experience very different conditions.

 In summary, weather services are accurate and do compensate for weather changes.
-Unforeseen circumstances can still interfere, though, as well as your own location that may always experience different weather than anyone ten minutes drive away.
+Unforeseen circumstances can still interfere, though, as well as your own location, which may always experience different weather than anyone ten minutes’ drive away.

-(The reason I use a home weather station to make sure I stay updated about the atmospheric conditions in my immediate surroundings.
+(This is also the reason why many weather enthusiasts, including me, use a home weather station to make sure I stay updated about the atmospheric conditions in my immediate surroundings.
 If you are interested, you can read more about the advantages of a home weather station here.)

 Conclusion